slancio/WHEWS/README.md

 An HTTP server modeled on Ruby on Rails built on WEBrick using Ruby metaprogramming.

+Built to gain a deeper understanding of Rails.

 ## Features included:
 * Sessions using cookies
 * ERB Templating for Views